enkidevs/curriculum/lua/lua-core/nil-variable/releasing-memory.md

 ---
 ## Revision

-What is the purpose of setting a variable to nil in Lua?

-???

-- Free up memory used by that variable.
-- Initialize a variable to a default value.
-- Prevent the variable from being used in the program.
-- Convert the variable to a string.
+Due to `nil` being able to clear memory and a variable's value, it can be used to... ???

+- Clear sensitive data from memory
+- Copy and paste sensitive data from memory
+- Restart an algorithm
+- Create sensitive data